-I play a Guarneri del Gesù Lord Wilton-copy by the wonderful Hungarian violin maker Tibor Szemmelveisz (2013, London/Cremona).
-I'm a proud wearer of a slow watch (Swiss design) and incidentally the world's first 'slow conductor'.
+I am a Britten-Pears Young Artist and I play a Guarneri del Gesù Lord Wilton-copy by the London-based Hungarian maker Tibor Szemmelveisz (2003, London/Cremona).
+I'm a proud wearer of a slow watch (Swiss made) and incidently the world's first 'slow conductor'.

 For more information or if you'd like to get in touch, please feel free to contact me directly.